GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-what-are-h5-and-quickapp/index.md

 is different.
 They are meant to be listed in stores, which come pre-installed on devices of the manufacturers in the alliance, but can also be shared by means of a deep link (see the [Quick App showcase](https://www.quickapp.cn/quickAppShow)).
-They do not run in the context of a super app, but launch as seemingly self-contained full screen applications that feel native to the device.
+They do not run in the context of a super app, but launch as seemingly self-contained full screen applications that feel deeply integrated into device.
 What happens in the background is that they are opened in a full screen view rendered by the operating system that provides the JavaScript bridge.